ironmeld/builder-hex0/README.md

 ## Limitations

-* The source script cannot exceed 1M bytes.
-This can be increased in build.sh.
-* Total system memory is limited to 256M bytes.
-This can be increased in build.sh.

 * Only 3068 files can be created.
-* The total size of all files cannot exceed 61,865,983 bytes.
+* The total size of all files cannot exceed 805,306,368 bytes.
 * A file name is limited to 1K bytes.
 * Opening an existing file for write creates a new (empty) file with the same name.
     * Only the most recent file with the same name can be opened for read.